 Cited in the piece are Beck, Cooper, Matthews, [CNN’s Roland] Martin, Olbermann, Kramer, Santelli… Where are the “emotional[ly] apople[ptic]” newswomen (weeping or raging their way to “authenticity” and ratings)?
 The female news anchors losing control of their reportorial selves, as Roger Mudd puts it in the article?

 The only woman mentioned in the Observer piece is CNN’s Campbell Brown and her No Bias, No Bull show on CNN.
 But, when has Brown been “apoplectic?”
 (During her popular-on-YouTube interview with Tucker Bounds during the presidential campaign?
 Hardly.)
-But maybe, as CNN co-founder Reese Schonfeld tells the Observer, CNN should “go back to impassive and impressive,” “tone it way, way down,” let MSNBC and Fox News have their tears?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+But maybe, as CNN co-founder Reese Schonfeld tells the Observer, CNN should “go back to impassive and impressive,” “tone it way, way down,” let MSNBC and Fox News have their tears?Liz Cox Barrett is a writer at CJR.